GINK03/gink03.github.io/resume/index.md

  - Created URL similarity calculation and funnel analysis by word2vec for Advertisement.

- - Created Analysis of sales factor by regression model and crosstab ・Assistant of Predictive model creation by XGBoost and LightGBM
+ - Created Analysis of sales factor by regression model and crosstab

+ - Assistant of Predictive model creation by XGBoost and LightGBM

  - Designed Automatic categorization of Web sites by SVM and fasttext (Text classification)

  - Developed Automatic periodical acquisition of data from Twitter API etc. using Python, MySQL, S3

+## 【PROFESSIONAL EXPERIENCE in Yahoo Japan】

+- Developed recommendation system which serve correct ad-items for each users.

+- Developed detection system, can know which user has high attention to his ad or not.